natgo/wt-wiki-scraper/wikitext-transpiled/helicopter/AH-1E%20(Japan).md

 {{Specs-Heli-Armour}}
 <!-- ''Examine the survivability of the helicopter.
 Note how vulnerable the structure is and how secure the pilot is, whether the fuel tanks are armoured, etc. Describe the armour, if there is any, and also mention the vulnerability of other critical systems.'' -->

-The AH-1S early is an armoured attack helicopter offering protection to the crew and engine:
+The AH-1E is an armoured attack helicopter offering protection to the crew and engine:

 * Composite boron carbide seat enclosures, for both of the crew, with a thickness of 20 mm.
 * A steel seat, which offers a thickness of 12 mm for the pilot only.
 * Steel plate covers, offering 12 mm of thickness over the turboshaft engine.

-The AH-1S early compensates with its small and nimble size compared to the [[Mi-24 (Family)|Mi-24 Hinds]] which are incredibly well armoured but are huge and slow in comparison.
-However, the AH-1S early does not protect all of its critical components, such as the fuel tanks, transmission, propeller shaft, and control surfaces, with armour plating, nor does it have armoured glass installed around the cockpit.
+The AH-1E compensates with its small and nimble size compared to the [[Mi-24 (Family)|Mi-24 Hinds]] which are incredibly well armoured but are huge and slow in comparison.
+However, the AH-1E does not protect all of its critical components, such as the fuel tanks, transmission, propeller shaft, and control surfaces, with armour plating, nor does it have armoured glass installed around the cockpit.

 === Modifications and economy ===
 {{Specs-Economy}}